robotology/robotology-superbuild/README.md

 for example by modifying the `startup.m` or the `MATLABPATH` enviromental variable [as described in official MATLAB documentation](http://mathworks.com/help/matlab/matlab_env/add-folders-to-search-path-upon-startup-on-unix-or-macintosh.html).
 Another way is to run (only once) the script `startup_robotology_superbuild.m` in the `$ROBOTOLOGY_SUPERBUILD_ROOT/build` folder.
 This should be enough to permanently add the required paths for all the toolbox that use MATLAB.

-For more info on configuring MATLAB software with the codyco-superbuild, please check the [WB-Toolbox README](https://github.com/robotology/WB-Toolbox).
+For more info on configuring MATLAB software with the robotology-superbuild, please check the [WB-Toolbox README](https://github.com/robotology/WB-Toolbox).

 **Note: tipically we assume that a user that selects the `ROBOTOLOGY_USES_MATLAB` also has Simulink installed in his computer.
 If this is not the case, you can enable the advanced CMake option `ROBOTOLOGY_NOT_USE_SIMULINK` to compile all the subprojects that depend on MATLAB, but disable the subprojecs that depend on Simulink (i.e. the
 [WB-Toolbox](https://github.com/robotology/WB-Toolbox) ).**